 Board and Group management

 The Holmen Board comprises nine members elected by the Annual General Meeting.
 One of these is the Group President and CEO.
 The union organisations appoint three employee representatives and three deputies.
 The Board regularly addresses relevant sustainability issues.
-Company officials such as specialists in the areas of HR (Human Resources), technology, environment and purchasing make presentations at Board meetings.
+Company officials such as specialists in the areas of HR, technology, environment and purchasing make presentations at Board meetings.

 Holmen's Group management consists of the Group President and CEO and heads of business areas and Group staffs.
 Group management meets monthly and attends to issues relating to the development of the business and financial results, business planning, budgets, investments and personnel and environmental issues.